ee-2/SurrogateGeneration/Readme.md

 # Surrogate Generation System

-The Surrogate Generation System replaces privacy-sensitive information by synthetically generated surrogates (e.g., a person originally named 'Irene Adler' is renamed to 'Buffy Summers'.
+The surrogate generation system replaces privacy-sensitive information by synthetically generated surrogates (e.g., a person originally named 'Irene Adler' is renamed to 'Buffy Summers'.
 For further information see our [paper](https://www.aclweb.org/anthology/R19-1030/).

 ## Usage

-To use the Surrogate Generation System first edit the parameters in [param.conf](param.conf).
+To use the surrogate generation system first edit the parameters in [param.conf](param.conf).
 Then run the system with:

 ```
 python3 main.py
 ```
-The System was tested on Python 3.5, 3.6 and 3.8.
+The system was tested on Python 3.5, 3.6 and 3.8.
 For processing DATEs [python-dateutil](https://pypi.org/project/python-dateutil/) has to be installed.

 ### Entities
 The following privacy-sensitive categories are currently provided: